pmb-mo2/mo2-rog-chakram/README.md

 # Chakram X Alternative Control System for Mortal Online 2

-This is a minimal prototype for an alternative control system for Mortal Online 2 using the Chakram X mouse joystick in analog mode.
+This is a community version of an alternative control system for Mortal Online 2 using the Chakram X mouse joystick in analog mode.
+Compared to the paid version, it has limited functionality and is less optimized in terms of algorithms.
+Fork it to your heart's content!

 ## Requirements
 - Python 3.6+
 - pygame 2.1.2
 - interception-python 1.1.0 (for enhanced input simulation)